wazuh/wazuh-documentation/source/user-manual/capabilities/system-inventory/available-inventory-fields.rst

 Packages
 --------

 The ``sys_programs`` table in the inventory database stores information about the currently installed software on an endpoint.
 The Vulnerability Detector module uses information from this table to scan and detect vulnerable software.
-On Linux systems, retrieved packages can be deb, pacman, or rpm.
+On Linux systems, retrieved packages can be *deb, pacman, or rpm*.
 The table below describes the fields in the database.

 +------------------+-------------------------------------------+-------------------------------------------+-----------------------------------------+
 | Field            | Description                               | Example                                   | Available                               |